 We believe Relationships Education is learning about emotional, social and physical aspects of our lives, about ourselves and our relationships.
 It enables pupils to develop essential life skills for building and maintaining positive, enjoyable, respectful and non-exploitative relationships.
 It equips pupils with information and skills they need to understand about themselves, their peers and people they meet in the wider community.
 It explores risks, choices, rights, responsibilities and attitudes.
 It will help pupils to develop skills to keep themselves and others safer, physically and emotionally, both on and off line.
 Relationships Education enables pupils to explore their own attitudes and those of others respectfully.

-Relationships Education makes a major contribution to fulfilling our school's vision statement;
+Relationships Education makes a major contribution to fulfilling our school's vision statement: Building happy, brave and reflective learners, in an environment of compassion and belonging.